-Third Week of Advent
+Third Week in Lent

 Rev. Roger Prehn, Interim Pastor of Trinity Lutheran Church

 Cell Phone (407) 466-4909

 Email Address: firstname.lastname@example.org

 (8) Rosalie Kalman, John King, Bob Seaton, Bob Spitz

 (10:30) Linda Avis, Don Erickson, Kerry & Sandi Wirth